MicrosoftDocs/dynamics365smb-docs/business-central/faqs-sales-order-taker-agent.md

 ## What are the limitations of sales order taker agent?
 How can users minimize the impact of the sales order taker agent limitations when using the system?

-- The system has been tested with item names and item descriptions that are both in English language.
-Mixed language input may result in lesser-quality output, as the system will still work based on pure string similarity, but semantic part of the matching may or may not work.
+- The system has been tested with item names and item descriptions that are both in English.
+Mixed language inputs may result in lesser-quality output,
+- as the system will still work based on pure string similarity, but semantic part of the matching may or may not work.

 - Due to limited language support, the system will not be available initially to Canadian customers due to regulatory language compliance as both English and French languages as mandatory.

 - Sales Lines Suggestions has following limitations regarding complete BC functionality: